swc-nw/r-novice-gapminder/05-data-structures-part2.md

 >
 > Then use rbind to add the same information for the people sitting near you.
 >
-> Now use cbind to add a column of logicals answering the question,
+> Now use cbind to add a column of logicals that will, for each
+>person, hold the answer to the question,
 > "Is there anything in this workshop you're finding confusing?"
 >